Infrastructure Maintenance

 Right-of-Way (ROW) Mowing/Weeding

-More than 450 acres of ROW are mowed by the City each year, including various medians, ROW along arterial streets that are adjacent to agriculturally-zoned rural undeveloped property, and City-owned property.
+More than 450 acres of ROW are mowed by the City each year, including various medians, City-owned property, and ROW along arterial streets that are adjacent to agriculturally-zoned rural undeveloped property.
 Weeding is generally performed where the City mows.
 The City only performs maintenance on "Public Trees," trees planted and owned by the City in the right-of-way and trees located on City owned property.
 NOTE: it is the responsibility of individual property owners to mow, weed and maintain vegetation including trees located in the ROW along their property.
 Vegetation/Tree Ordinance

 Right-of-Way (ROW) Debris/Litter

-Public Works does offer Trash Services, curbside residential or commercial recycling services, or yard work services.
-However, volunteer opportunities are available for trash/litter clean-up activities through the Adopt-A-Street Program.
+Public Works does not offer trash services, curbside residential or commercial recycling services, or yard work services.
+These services are offered by private, licensed contractors.
+However, volunteer opportunities are available for ROW trash/litter clean-up activities through the City's Adopt-A-Street Program.

 Sidewalks

-The Public Works Department generally performs maintaince and repairs of sidewalks along public street ROW and City owned property; however, sidewalks along private roads or alleys, and upon private property are the responsibility of the private property owner to maintain.
+Public Works generally performs maintaince and repairs of sidewalks along public ROW and City-owned property.
+Sidewalks on private property and along private roads or alleys are the responsibility of the private property owner to maintain.
 NOTE: snow, leaves, dirt and debris removal from sidewalks adjacent to private property is the responsibility of the private property owner.
 Vegetation/Tree Ordinance

 Curb

-Curb may be repaired with either an asphalt patch, which is the most efficient and least costly method for repairs of small, isolated issues, or the entire curb may be replaced if offsets are causing drainage issues, or if d-cracking is so severe that extensive patching would have a very short lifespan.
+Curb may be repaired with an asphalt patch, which is the most efficient and least costly method for repairs of small, isolated issues.
+The entire curb may be replaced if offsets are causing drainage issues or if d-cracking is so severe that extensive patching would have a very short lifespan.
 Contact Public Works if you would like to have a small area of curb evaluated.

 Street Sweeping

-Using a street sweeper, the Public Works Department sweeps every curbed street within the City (more than 740 miles of streets and 900 cul-de-sacs) each year, at the following frequency:
+Using a street sweeper, Public Works sweeps every curbed street within the City (more than 740 miles of streets and 900 cul-de-sacs) each year, at the following frequency:

 • Primary routes: 4 times/year